pjweave/pjweave.github.io/_posts/2025-02-19-github-actions-importer.markdown

 gh actions-importer version
 ```
 ## Establishing DevOps-Github connectivity and verifying the environment
-Once the importer has been installed within Codespaces, follow steps 1-3 within the [Github configuring credentials guide][ghcc] to configure the credentials for connectivity between Azure DevOps and Github.
-If the connectivity is established, an environment file will be created within your repository that contains the various tokens and URLs, handy for performing future audits should you need to.
-It's import NOT to store these environment variables within public repository source control and it can be viewed by the world and would pose a massive security risk!
-Finally, the environment can then be verified using the following command.
+Once the importer has been installed within your Codespace, follow steps 1-3 within the [Github configuring credentials guide][ghcc] to configure the credentials for connectivity between Azure DevOps and Github.
+If the connectivity is established successfully, an environment file (<code>.env.local</code>) will be created within your repository route that contains the various tokens and URLs needed to perform the audit, handy for performing future audits should you need to. <b>Important:</b> For security reasons, it's imperative NOT to store these environment variables within public repository source control!
+The DevOps PAT, which should be created with the shortest possible lifespan, used as one half of the connectivity agreement has the following scopes, which are extensive privileges in the wrong hands:

+- Agents Pool: <code>Read</code>
+- Build: <code>Read & execute</code>
+- Code: <code>Read & write</code>
+- Project and Team: <code>Read, write, & manage</code>
+- Release: <code>Read</code>
+- Service Connections: <code>Read</code>
+- Task Groups: <code>Read</code>
+- Variable Groups: <code>Read</code>

+Finally, the environment can be verified using the following command:

 ```bash
 gh actions-importer update